emanuellopes/wrapper/README.md

 # wrapper
 Small TypeScript class that emulates jQuery.
-The purpose is to provide basic jQuery functionality while keeping the code base as small as possible (around 4KB minified, non-gzipped).
+The purpose is to provide basic jQuery DOM manipulation functionality while keeping the code base as small as possible (around 4KB minified, non-gzipped).

 The following methods are supported: